scuml/django-mail-panel/README.md

         ...

-The backend works similarly to the standard email backend and code shoudl not need to be reworked when using the MailToolbarBackend.
+The backend works similarly to the standard email backend and code should not need to be reworked when using the MailToolbarBackend.

     from django.core import mail